Packaging sourcing guide

 |---|---|---|

-| PET bottles | Clear, lightweight bottles used for drinks, personal care, food packaging, and retail containers. | Check clarity, wall thickness, neck finish, food-contact documents, odor, scuffing, and cap compatibility. |
+| PET bottles | Clear, lightweight bottles used for drinks, personal care, food packaging, and retail containers. | Check clarity, wall thickness, neck finish, food-contact documents, odor, scuffing, cap compatibility, and label adhesion. |

-| HDPE bottles | Opaque and durable bottles used for household, chemical, personal care, supplement, and industrial packaging. | Confirm chemical compatibility, drop-test results, wall uniformity, color consistency, and closure sealing. |
+| HDPE bottles | Opaque and durable bottles used for household, chemical, personal care, supplement, and industrial packaging. | Confirm chemical compatibility, drop-test results, wall uniformity, color consistency, closure sealing, and carton compression. |

-| PP bottles | Heat-tolerant plastic bottles and jars used when the product or filling process needs higher temperature resistance. | Ask for temperature range, shrinkage control, cap fit, label adhesion, and destination compliance. |
+| PP bottles | Heat-tolerant plastic bottles and jars used when the product or filling process needs higher temperature resistance. | Ask for temperature range, shrinkage control, cap fit, cap torque range, label adhesion, and destination compliance. |

-| LDPE squeeze bottles | Flexible bottles used for sauces, lotions, gels, craft products, and controlled dispensing. | Test rebound, squeeze force, nozzle flow, leakage, odor, and carton compression after filling. |
+| LDPE squeeze bottles | Flexible bottles used for sauces, lotions, gels, craft products, and controlled dispensing. | Test rebound, squeeze force, nozzle flow, leak testing after filling, odor, and carton compression. |

-| PCR plastic bottles | Bottles made with post-consumer recycled resin for programs that need recycled-content claims. | Verify PCR percentage, color variation, traceability, claim wording, testing, and buyer-market rules. |
+| PCR plastic bottles | Bottles made with post-consumer recycled resin for programs that need recycled-content claims. | Verify PCR percentage, color variation, traceability, claim wording, testing, supplier declarations, and buyer-market rules. |

 Match resin to the product inside